Adolphe Menjou

 When the bride's mother is supposedly swindled out of her money by a spurned suitor, the groom's father orchestrates a scheme of his own to set things right.
 He is aided by a cabaret singer, while placating a jealous wife.

-Through The Back Door Through The Back Door (1921) Character: James Brewster
+Through the Back Door Through the Back Door (1921) Character: James Brewster

 A young Belgian girl, raised by her longtime nanny, flees Europe at the advent of World War I and travels to America to find her real mother.